ethberry/ethberry.github.io/docs/admin-panel/mechanics/claim.md

 # Claim

-Claim is the simplest and thus first available mechanic for NFTs, it meant to be a reward for some sort of competition.
+Claim is the simplest and thus first available mechanic for NFTs.
+Claim meant to be a reward for some sort of marketing campaign and is given for free (for the cost of transaction), while other mechanics are in development.
-Claimed tokens are given as a reward and usually free.

-Basically it is a wrapper NFT which acts like a factory and can produce another NFT while being opened.
-Opening of claimed NFT causes the original NFT to be burned while user receives a wrapped NFT from desired collection.
-This mechanic could be combined with getting [on-chain randomness](/docs/integrations/ChainLink/)
+Basically claim is a pre-signed transaction that user can execute to receive a reward.
+One claim can contain multiple items of different types including [mystery box](/docs/admin-panel/mechanics/mysterybox/)

 ## Configuration

-To start air-dropping items you have to create these items first, [see](/docs/admin-panel/ERC721/template/)
+To start giving away items you have to create these items first, [see](/docs/admin-panel/hierarchy/ERC721/template/)

 ### Configuration options

-- **account** - account that can claim an item
+- **account** - The address of beneficiary
-- **item** - the item to be claimed, could contain any NFT
+- **item** - The item (or items) to be claimed (see [asset](/docs/admin-panel/misc/asset/))
+- **end date** - The expiration date